Kelvin Grove Fig Trees and Air Raid Shelter: History

 During the decade after the planting of the Normanby trees, Council continued to report the encouragement, and practical assistance, given to individuals and community organisations wanting to plant more street trees.
 In 1917 the Milton and Rosalie Improvement Association had submitted a request to Council for the planting of avenues of trees along Baroona Road and Nash Street.
 During 1921, the Town Council reported planting 147 trees.
 Furthermore, Tait reported that the residents are taking much more interest in the beautification of the Town, and already we have two streets in which trees are to be planted by the residents themselves.
 And for 1923, Tait reported that the many small reserves and little gardens about the Town are looking well and do credit to our gardener, Mr Jolly.
 During 1924 the community planted trees along Mary, Moreton and Castlemaine Streets.

 On the basis of the interest taken by the former Ithaca Town Council in landscaping and town beautification projects during the period 1902–1925, and available photographic evidence, it seems most likely that the fig trees which survive along Kelvin Grove Road between the Normanby Fiveways and Prospect Terrace, were planted during this period.

 The Brisbane City Council built the concrete shelter at Kelvin Grove as an air raid shelter in 1942.
-On 7 December 1941, the United States of America entered World War II following the bombing of the American fleet at Pearl Harbour in Hawaii by Japanese carrier-borne aircraft.
+On 7 December 1941, the United States of America entered World War II following the bombing of the American fleet at Pearl Harbor in Hawaii by Japanese carrier-borne aircraft.
 England and its Commonwealth had been at war with Germany since September 1939, but now the war was truly global.
 The Japanese first bombed Darwin on 19 February 1942 and 14,000 Australians were taken prisoner following the fall of Singapore.
 Plans to defend Australia from an anticipated Japanese invasion and to use Queensland as a support base for the conduct of the Pacific war were implemented quickly.
 Australian and American personnel poured into Queensland and urgently required a wide range of new buildings and facilities.

 The Brisbane City Council took responsibility for Air Raid Precautions activities, including establishing an Air Raid Warden system, firefighting systems and constructing air raid shelters.
 Aboveground salt water pipes were laid along city streets to aid in firefighting.
 On Christmas Eve, 1941, each Australian State's Emergency Committee issued instructions for government, private employers and private households to immediately start building shelters.
 Slit trenches were built in parks and schoolyards, windows were taped, and brownouts were applied to buildings.